jb-santos/svyEffects/README.md

 - `modform`: the model formula used in the `svymultinom` call (in the form `modform = "y ~ x1 + x2 + x3"`).

-Here’s the effect of education.
+Here’s the effect of education:

 ``` r
 VOTE_region_ame <- svyAME(